-In addition, St. Geevarghese Mar Dionysius (Vattasseril Thirumeni), a saint of the Malankara Orthodox Syrian Church, stated that, "When we adore before the cross, it amounts to adoring the Lord who was crucified, and His death on the cross" (Basic Doctrines, 2006, pg.
-62).
+St. Geevarghese Mar Dionysius of Vattasseril reflected, "When we adore before the cross, it amounts to adoring the Lord who was crucified, and His death on the cross".
 We adore the Cross because it is the Cross of our Lord, and by adoring it, we adore Him.

 The experience of Christianity is enhanced by symbols.
-These symbols can be seen not only physically in the Church but also in our prayers and worship as shown above..
+These symbols can be seen not only physically in the Church but also in our prayers and worship as shown above.
 Through symbols, we are able to experience Christ on a deeper level.
 This allows us to have a glimpse of the heavenly reality, while we are on Earth.
 Symbols help us enter into heavenly worship helping our spiritual eyes to be opened to the realities of Christ's salvation and His Holy Church.